missinglinkai/missinglink-pycaffe-tutorial1/docs/missinglink-pycaffe-tutorial1.md

 /opt/caffe
 ```

----
-**NOTE**

-This tutorial assumes you’re using virtualenv to scope your working environment.
-If you don't have it installed, you can follow [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/) to get it set up.

----

 ## First things first ...

 Let’s head to the MissingLink PyCaffe Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-pycaffe-tutorial1), and examine it.